shjeon90/ptrace-capstone/README.md

 # ptrace-capstone
 This is a sample code for ptrace dbg with capstone lib.
+I just wrote the code for my research, but fill free to use it!.
+Note that the code

 # Usages
 ```